 ECPAT also offers information for children to understand their rights, gain access justice, and find medical, psychological, and social support services in case they are affected by sexual exploitation and abuse.
 We connect adult survivors of child sexual abuse and exploitation to work together to heal as a global community of advocates.

-This strategic framework outlines this context and what needs to be done to make progress towards a world where all children are free from sexual exploitation.
+This strategic framework outlines what needs to be done to make progress towards a world where all children are free from sexual exploitation.

 Available: English, French, Spanish, Russian